 - Do you expect employees to be available remotely for their jobs?

 - Are there safety concerns for employees using phones at work?

-- Are there privacy and security concerns with the use of cellphone cameras in the workplace?
+- Are there privacy and security concerns with the use of cell phone cameras in the workplace?

-Three best practices for cell phone policies
+Three best practices for a cell phone at work policy

 Equip employees for work